andriisokur/andrii-sokur-portfolio/README.md

 Hi, I am Andrii Sokur.
 This portfolio brings together a few data analytics projects I have worked on, mainly focused on Power BI dashboards, SQL analysis, reporting, and turning operational data into useful summaries.

 My background includes several years of experience working with reports, performance tracking, and data quality checks.
-I am especially interested in roles where I can combine analytical thinking with clear business reporting.
+I am especially interested in roles where I can combine analytical thinking with business reporting and corporate strategy.

 ## CV